 The UIFAND is responsible to receive suspicions transactions reports for terrorist financing activities.
-It should be noted; that Andorran authorities have re-assessed its risk of financing of terrorism in its 2020 NRA and has concluded that its risk is medium-low considering its political and geographical characteristics.
+In 2023 the UIFAND has received two Suspicious Transaction Reports (STR) related to TF, one of which was filed and the other one was forwarded to the judicial authorities.
+It should be recalled that the 2020 NRA concluded with a medium-low risk of TF considering its political and geographical characteristics.